Yoast/wordpress-seo/readme.txt

 Enhancements:

-* Makes sure encoded urls are human readable in forms and output.
+* Makes sure all URL fields show an unencoded URL after saving, even when the user input was encoded.
+* Requires all URLs in URL input fields to begin with either ‘/’ or ‘http(s)’.
+Props to [stodorovic](https://github.com/stodorovic).
 * Adds a `potentialAction` entity to the `WebPage` and `Article` Schema pieces.

 Bugfixes:

-* Allows percent-encoding in canonical field.
+* Fixes a bug where social URLs containing international characters could not be saved.
 Props to [stodorovic](https://github.com/stodorovic).
-* Compares URL percent-encoding as case insensitive.
+* Fixes a bug where encoded characters would be stripped from canonical URLs.
 Props to [stodorovic](https://github.com/stodorovic).

 Other:

-* Changes cURL Health Check to `critical` instead of `recommended`.
+* Changes the cURL Health Check category from `recommended` to `critical`.
-* Prevents additional sanitation if the URL is already properly encoded.
-Props to [stodorovic](https://github.com/stodorovic).
-* Requires an absolute path in the URL.
-If the scheme/host doesn't exist and the path isn't valid then returns an empty string.
-Props to [stodorovic](https://github.com/stodorovic).
-* Forces percent-encoding of URLs before saving to the database.
-Props to [stodorovic](https://github.com/stodorovic).

 = 13.2 =
 Release Date: March 3rd, 2020